What should you do if you break a tooth?

 - There are signs of infection, such as redness, pus, or fever.

-Although in some cases there may be no pain, it is always advisable to have a dentist evaluate the fracture to ensure there is no internal damage, such as cracks that may worsen over time.
+Although in some cases there may be no pain, it is always advisable to have a dentist assess the fracture to ensure that there is no internal damage, such as cracks that could worsen over time.

 Why can a tooth break?

-- Blows or trauma: Accidents or falls can immediately damage a tooth.
+- Blows or trauma: Accidents or falls can damage a tooth immediately.

-- Hard foods: Biting something very hard, like nuts or ice, can cause a break.
+- Hard foods: Biting into something very hard, such as nuts or ice, can cause a fracture.

-- Cavities or dental weakness: Teeth affected by cavities are more prone to breaking due to structural weakness.
+- Tooth decay or weakness: Teeth affected by decay are more likely to break due to structural weakness.

-- Bruxism: Grinding or clenching your teeth at night can wear down enamel and weaken the teeth.
+- Bruxism: Grinding or clenching your teeth at night can wear down the enamel and weaken your teeth.

-- Enamel erosion: Frequent consumption of acidic foods or drinks like sodas can wear down enamel and make teeth more susceptible to fractures.
+- Enamel erosion: Frequent consumption of acidic foods or drinks such as soft drinks can wear down the enamel and make teeth more susceptible to fractures.ñoño

 Types of dental fractures